 Business was restored and in the FY 2018-19 volumes have improved aided by increaseddemand and exports.
 Operation at the Paper Mill was higher at 91% of the Capacity duringthe year.

 Printing & Packaging Division too operated with higher Conversion tonnage.

 Profit before interest depreciation tax (PBDIT) in FY 2018-19 increased to '3717lacs from '1437 lacs owing to full year of operation.
 Finance costs were lower at ' 445lacs from '4 7 8 lakhs as the Company has used the internal accruals available in placeof short term bank borrowings.
 After making a depreciation provision of '9 5 0 lacs(Previous year 879 lacs) profit before tax was ' 2322 lacs (Previous year ' 81 lacs).After making a provision for tax of ' 503 lakhs (16 lacs) & considering deferred tax& MAT credit of 19 lacs (31 lacs in the previous year) net profit stood at ' 1837lacs.
 (PY 95 lacs).

 During the year cash flow & liquidity remained comfortable.

-The Company has neither accepted nor renewed any deposits within the meaning of Section73 of the Companies Act 2013 and Rules framed thereunder during the financial year.
+The Company has neither accepted or renewed any deposits within the meaning of Section73 of the Companies Act.
+2013 and rules framed thereunder during the financial year.

-Overall Turnover and operating profit is expected to be normal in the current year asagainst lower profits last
+Overall Turnover and operating profit during the first quarter of the current financialyear is expected to be normal.

 CAPITAL EXPENDITURE PLANS